 There are valid criticisms to be made about this book, however.
 I am not a Wiccan myself, but I have learned about the issues and inaccuracies in Harmony Nice’s book.
-Have a read of the Goodreads reviews from Wiccans to find out more information.
+I wrote more about this in my Witchcraft Books I Don’t Recommend blog post.

 Harmony encourages the “positive impact that ritual, meditation and embracing nature can have on your creativity, confidence and sense of self-worth”.
-A message I definitely stand by.
+This is a message I definitely stand by.

 However, Wicca is not a self-care practice.
 It’s a religion.

 If you want to become a Wiccan, I suggest reading literature from Wiccans who have practiced for a long time.
 Check Goodreads reviews before purchasing books.
-As a starting point, I recommend Traditional Wicca: A Seeker’s Guide by Thorn Mooney.
+As a starting point, have a look at Traditional Wicca: A Seeker’s Guide by Thorn Mooney.

 I do recommend checking out Harmony’s YouTube series called ‘Enchanted Endeavours’ though, she’s lovely and I enjoy her channel.

 Basic Witches by Jaya Saxena and Jess Zimmerman